-Click on any of the Personal IRS Audit FAQ's below to see and hear tax attorney William Hartsock, Esq answer your question in a short video:
+Click on any of the Personal IRS Audit FAQ videos below to get the answer to your question directly from tax attorney William Hartsock, Esq:

 Find answers to the most frequently asked questions about IRS audits from a tax attorney with over 25 experience successfully representing clients before the IRS.